ContiPaolo/academic-website/content/_index.md

           location: London, UK
           date_start: '2023-12-01'
           date_end: '2024-01-01'
+          description:  |
-          description: Leaded a research project to develop a generative AI/ML framework for reduced-order modeling under uncertainty.
+            Led a research project to develop generative AI/ML frameworks for data-driven, reduced-order modeling under uncertainty.
+            - Conceptualized and implemented a data-driven framework based on variational reduced-order modeling with variational dynamics identification for scientific discovery in the presence of model and measurement uncertainties.

         - title: Visting Researcher
           company: SimTech - Cluster of Excellence
           company_url: 'https://www.simtech.uni-stuttgart.de/'